-We are required to comply with the low user regulations that require both Distributors and Retailers alike to offer low fixed charge tariffs.
-Specifically we, as a Distributor, are required to offer a fixed line charge tariff not exceeding \$0.15 per day (excluding GST) to residential home users.
+We are required to comply with the low user regulations1 that require both Distributors and Retailers alike to offer low fixed charge tariffs.
+Specifically, we are required to offer a fixed line charge tariff not exceeding \$0.15 per day (excluding GST) to residential home users that have usage at or below 9,000 kWh per annum.